alo9507/JustKeepClicking/content/blog/what-is-a-guard/index.md

 What is a guard?

-<blockquote>Official Docs: A guard statement is used to transfer program control out of a scope if one or more conditions aren’t met.</blockquote>

-In layman's terms:

-<blockquote>A guard is an if statement with one additional requirement: if the condition fails, then control-flow must end with a `return`</blockquote>
+<blockquote>A guard is like an if statement with one additional requirement: if the condition fails, then control-flow must end with a `return`</blockquote>

 That's it.
 It's a way to easily check an arbitrary number of integrity preconditions without using deeply nested if/else blocks leading to massive indentation.